lareponse/badhat/add/doc/db.md

 * `db(mixed $arg = null, string $profile = ''): ?PDO` — Get or inject a PDO instance by profile ('' = default).
 Existing connections are pinged (`SELECT 1`) for liveness before reuse.
 * `dbq(PDO $pdo, string $sql, array $bind = []): PDOStatement` — Execute a raw or prepared SQL query on the given PDO instance.
-* `dbt(PDO $pdo, callable $transaction): mixed` — Run a transaction block safely on the given PDO instance; automatically commits or rolls back on exception.
+* `db_transaction(PDO $pdo, callable $transaction): mixed` — Run a transaction block safely on the given PDO instance; automatically commits or rolls back on exception.

 ---